Dystopian Teen Fiction

 Uglies by Scott Westerfeld.
 2005

 Just before their sixteenth birthdays, when they will will be transformed into beauties whose only job is to have a great time, Tally's best friend runs away and Tally must find her and turn her in, or never become pretty at all.
-The story continues in Pretties and Specials.
+First in a trilogy.

 The Unidentified by Rae Mariz.
 2010